 Appendices are not usually necessary for an essay.
 However, you should make your sources clear at the end of the essay.

-Quotations – It is important to show, by the use of speech marks (“t”), when you are quoting what someone else said or wrote.
+Quotations – It is important to show, by the use of speech marks ('t' or “t” - be consistent), when you are quoting what someone else said or wrote.
 Lengthy quotations are not generally appropriate to the short (approximately 1,000 word) essay and it is better to quote a reference for the reader to follow up if she/he wishes.
 Shorter, succinct quotations relating to a particular point can be very effective.

-A guide to essay writing, including a number of helpful videos, is available in the CASE (the Centre for Academic Skills and English) Toolkit for HE.
+A guide to essay writing, including a number of helpful videos, is available in the Assignment Lifecycle.

 Most work is now required to be submitted anonymously.
 Please follow any specific guidelines given in your assignment brief.